-Open gym is an unstructured hour of free play in our Kids Clubhouse Gym which is a smaller contained room built just for this age.
+Open gym is an unstructured hour of play in our Kids Clubhouse Gym which is a smaller contained room built just for this age.
 Open gym is a drop-in program where you may come during the mornings or evenings, on school vacations, days off, or any day we offer it.
 We also have an inexpensive monthly membership option that takes the hassle out of paying every time you come!

 Join our monthly membership program.
 Please register online and you can start coming to our open gym as soon as you register!
 Come to as many open gym’s as you want!